LairdCP/bl5340pa_manifest/README.md

 # BL5340PA Manifest

-This manifest repository contains the Ezurio (formerly Laird Connectivity) fork of the nRF Connect SDK [Version 2.6.1](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.6.1/nrf/index.html) with support for the [BL5340PA](https://www.ezurio.com/wireless-modules/bluetooth-modules/bl5340pa-series-long-range-bluetooth-module).
+This manifest repository contains the Ezurio (formerly Laird Connectivity) fork of the nRF Connect SDK [Version 2.7.0](https://docs.nordicsemi.com/bundle/ncs-2.7.0/page/nrf/index.html) with support for the [BL5340PA](https://www.ezurio.com/wireless-modules/bluetooth-modules/bl5340pa-series-long-range-bluetooth-module).
+On Nordic's documentation site, ensure searches return results for the correct version by selecting the filter on the top right side of the page.

 This fork adds support for the BL5340PA DVK board.
 It also adds a driver for the [nRF21540](https://www.nordicsemi.com/products/nrf21540#:~:text=The%20nRF21540%20is%20a%20'plug,power%20short%2Drange%20wireless%20solutions) Front-End Module  used by the BL5340PA.
 The driver limits the RF output power based on region and antenna type. **This is required for compliance with regulatory requirements**.
 The driver also handles errata with the IO of the FEM.
 The Ezurio driver works alongside the Nordic MPSL FEM driver.